Arcadia of My Youth: Endless Orbit SSX: Characters

 Though she only appears in a few episodes, Emeraldas had a substantial role in Arcadia of My Youth and is a major character in the Lejiverse.
 She is an old friend of Harlock's, and is very much like him in many ways.
-She has similar beliefs as him, and also fights against the Illumidas on her ship the Queen Emeraldas.
-However she is more solitary than Harlock, with herself being the only crew member of her ship.
+She has similar beliefs as him, and also fights against the Illumidas on her ship the Queen Emeraldas, but she is more solitary than Harlock, with herself being the only crew member of her ship.
 She does eventually fall in love with Tochiro, though she never says so outright, and he dies before a relationship can develop.
 This is somewhat different from the 1978 Space Pirate series where Emeraldas and Tochiro are definitely in a relationship and have a child.
 Also, Emeraldas became solitary only after Tochiro's death.

 Emeraldas' trade mark is a single red rose.
 She leaves one to show she is or has been at a location, and also gives them as a token of farewell.